It's time to learn the missing metric

 2. Focus on learning more, and not on doing more

 Presenting this T2L during the sprint review often removes the focus on the velocity and the details of the planning.
-Of course how effective development is important, but only in the context of doing the right thing or delivering the right learning.
+Of course how effective the development is, remains important, but only in the context of doing the right thing or delivering the right learning.
 When stakeholders get transparency on the outcome and impact of the features delivered several sprints ago, the mindset of the meeting shifts.
-It shifts more to long term goals based on value such as usage, market penetration and customer satisfaction.
+It shifts more to long the product goals and on value such as usage, market penetration and customer satisfaction.
 This often results in quicker experiments, learning from actual data and finding improvements more rapidly.

 3. Faster learning is faster value